-The hardest step in any project, but especially financial planning, is the very first step: just getting started!
+The hardest step in any project, especially financial planning, is the first step: just getting started!

-Who wakes up in the middle of the night in a cold sweat thinking I have to have a financial plan?
+Who wakes up in the middle of the night in a cold sweat, thinking I must have a financial plan?
 No one.

-However, how many times have you told your spouse, partner, or significant other that we should really put our estate plan together, set up or save more in the kids’ 529 accounts, or determine how to save enough for the big family vacation next year?
+However, how often have you told your spouse, partner, or significant other that we should put our estate plan together, set up or save more in the kids’ 529 accounts, or determine how to save enough for the big family vacation next year?